 Typically completed by 3-11 year olds, CREST Star and SuperStar challenges relate to everyday experiences.
-Children complete eight activities to gain a CREST Award, with each activity taking between 45 minutes and one hour to complete.
+Children complete six to eight activities to gain a CREST Award, with each activity taking between 45 minutes and one hour to complete.

 The activities are designed to be easy-to-run and low-cost.
 You don’t need to be a teacher, have a science background or have access to specialist equipment to run them.
 The packs contain helpful hints and tips for you to use, explaining the scientific themes and offering guidance on conversation topics for your children.